ErikGartner/atom-mykai-theme/README.md

 The goal of the theme is to combine a dark background with clear colors.

+Changes:

+- Darker background
+- Clearer blue

 ## Install

-Throught the graphical interface or using
+Install using the settings menu or using the command
 ```
 apm install mykai-theme
 ```